GuidoAMoreira/sumR/README.md

 Since all `sumR` code is in C, a C++ functor cannot be passed as the logFun argument, not even in a templated wrapper.

-None of the functions do error checking.
+None of the C functions do error checking.
 It is the user's responsibility to pass adequate arguments.

+If defining an R function with `cppFunction`, make sure it can accept multiple values for argument k.